samsquire/ideas2/README.md

 # 8. Active Slides

 It should be possible to make decisions in a company via presentation software if slides accurately represent processes of the company and through data collection of the presentation software.
 I imagine anybody can connect to the presentation software via mobile device by Wifi.
 I imagine presentations depictions of models (flow diagrams) and frameworks (smartart) could be executable by a workflow engines.
 So how companies say they are going to run, is actually how they run.
+There could be an app store of integrations with presentations for showing information that is up-to-date and live; such as pulling in sales data from internal systems.

+# 9.